-Before the Spin-off, Mr. Schulke was employed by Fluent, LLC as its Chief Executive Officer pursuant to a December 8, 2015 employment agreement.
-The Company assumed Mr. Schulke's agreement as part of the Spin-off.
-Mr. Schulke's initial base salary was \$260,000, which was increased to \$300,000 effective February 1, 2018.
-On September 11, 2018, the Company and Mr. Schulke entered into an updated employment agreement, which extended the term of employment from two to three years, and included customary updates to certain protective provisions.
-The agreement provides for automatic one-year renewals unless either party elects not to renew by providing the other party with a 120-day non-renewal notice.
+Mr. Schulke is as the Company's Chief Executive Officer pursuant to an amended and restated employment agreement effective September 11, 2018.
+On March 11, 2020, the Compensation Committee approved an increase in Mr. Schulke's annual base salary from \$300,000 to \$350,000.
+Mr. Schulke's employment agreement provides for automatic one-year renewals unless either party elects not to renew by providing the other party with a 120-day non-renewal notice.
 If Mr. Schulke's employment is terminated because of his death or disability, he or his estate will be paid an amount equal to one-year of base salary.
 If Mr. Schulke's employment is terminated without cause or he resigns with good reason, he will be paid the greater of the base salary for the balance of the term or one year of base salary, plus any prior year unpaid bonus and a prorated portion of his current year bonus.
 Payment of the foregoing is conditioned on Mr. Schulke not being in violation of the agreement's restrictive covenant provisions.
 The agreement provides for an annual bonus of no less than 25% of annual salary based on achievement of Company and personal performance goals.